GWC-VT/IntroMLWorkshop/README.md

 ### BlankFollowAlong.ipynb
 This is a blank template that you can use to follow along with the workshop!

+## Open in Colab
-#### To use this in Colab, just click the file you want to open, and click the button "open in colab"!!
+1. Click the file you want to follow along with
+2. Click "Open in Colab"
+3. IMPORTANT: Click File -> Save a copy in Drive.
+If you edit the main copy, you won't be able to save your changes!